skip to main |

 Prepare as if on holiday.

-At my weight and speed, I burn approximately
+At my weight and speed, I burn approximately85 calories per mile.

 It takes 3,500 calories to burn off one pound of fat.